VaishnaviSingh1/Path-Finder-Algorithms/README.md

 This project is a web application for visualizing various sorting algorithms such as Linear, Bubble, Selection, Insertion, Merge, Quick, Heap, and Bogo.
 It allows users to change the number of bars to sort and the sorting speed, and then visualize how the algorithms sort the bars.

 ## How to use
-Follow the link: https://btschneid.github.io/Pathfinding-and-Sorting-Visualizer/sorting.html OR click the Pathfinding Visualizer button on the bottom right of the Pathfinding Visualizer page

 1. Change the number of bars to sort using the slider.
 2. Change the sorting speed using the speed slider.